 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, North Fort Myers has relatively fewer families with younger children, and/or college students.
 Combined, this makes North Fort Myers a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about North Fort Myers is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+North Fort Myers is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in North Fort Myers who are college-educated is close to the national average for all communities of 21.84%: 19.39% of the adults in North Fort Myers have a bachelor's degree or advanced degree.
+In terms of college education, North Fort Myers is nearly on par with the US average for all cities of 21.84%: 19.39% of adults 25 and older in North Fort Myers have a bachelor's degree or advanced degree.

 The per capita income in North Fort Myers in 2018 was $30,130, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $120,520 for a family of four.
 However, North Fort Myers contains both very wealthy and poor people as well.